Frequently Asked Questions about DISC

-The DISC instrument and the Myers-Briggs Type Indicator (MBTI) are both highly recognized tools to predict human behavior, personality and temperament and to enhance communication.
+The DISC instrument and the Myers-Briggs Type Indicator (MBTI) are highly recognized assessment tools to predict human behavior, personality, and temperament and enhance communication.
 Both instruments are widely used today in organizations around the world.

 Probably the most critical point to keep in mind is that these two instruments are not mutually exclusive.
 Organizations or individuals can use these assessments in tandem for an in-depth and multi-faceted glimpse at human behavior.
 Both psychometric tools are highly validated.
 For many years, MBTI was the standard in psychometric testing.
-However, over the years DISC has grown in popularity, especially for business application, for a few reasons:
+However, over the years, the DISC psychometric test has grown in popularity, especially for business application, for a few reasons:

 - The MBTI takes about 30 minutes to complete and contains approximately 90 questions.
 The DISC assessment test can be completed in half the time, approximately 10 to 15 minutes, and includes only 24 questions.